It is said that we come from the earth and we return to the earth.

 Vernicia fordii

-We apply tung oil to the finished casket to bring out the beauty of the grain.
+We apply tung oil or hemp oil to the finished casket to bring out the beauty of the grain.

-Although we favor using tung oil in the shop, we can also leave wood untreated by request, as in our Cates
+Although we favor using oil finishes in the shop because we prefer the look and feel, we can also leave wood untreated by request, as in our Mayo

 Creek version.